Nov 19 Zoom Webinar on Q-Sense, NTIA and ASPIRE

 Zoom webinar 10:30 - 11:15 am

 This meeting is in response to Rep. Neguse's interest in federally funded scientific research happening in his District.
 His staff is working on new policy and legislation for 2021 and your work can be crucial in shaping their brainstorming on what's possible and what's necessary.
 CO-LABS is arranging these meetings as part of our mission to nurture and connect the federal scientific research ecosystem in Colorado.
-The focus and first priority for questions is Rep. Neguse's staff.

 With three high-level updates, you'll see the latest on

-The Q-SEnSE institute at CU Boulder where advanced quantum research is designing tools for a national infrastructure in quantum sensing, and training a quantum-savvy workforce for today and tomorrow.
+(at min 12:00) The Q-SEnSE institute at CU Boulder where advanced quantum research is designing tools for a national infrastructure in quantum sensing, and training a quantum-savvy workforce for today and tomorrow.